-Interest: The increase in the UAAL due to interest based on the assumed rate in effect for the year was \$1,586.4 million (7.25% assumed for July 1, 2018 through June 30, 2019).
+Interest: The increase in the UAAL due to interest based on the assumed rate in effect for the year was \$1,719.2 million (7.25% assumed for July 1, 2019 through June 30, 2020).

-Accrued Liability Contribution: The decrease due to the contribution made during the year that was allocated to amortization of the UAAL was \$1,834.2 million.
+Accrued Liability Contribution: The decrease due to the contribution made during the year that was allocated to amortization of the UAAL was \$2,027.0 million.
 This is the portion of the total employer contribution received during the year in excess of the employer normal cost.

-Valuation Asset Growth: The increase in the UAAL due to valuation asset growth for the year ending June 30, 2019 is \$558.1 million.
+Valuation Asset Growth: The increase in the UAAL due to valuation asset growth for the year ending June 30, 2020 is \$348.2 million.
 This loss represents the difference between the expected actuarial value of assets and the actual actuarial value of assets.
 The expected actuarial value of assets is determined by adding the actuarial value of assets from the prior valuation, non-investment related cash flow during the year and interest expected to be earned during the year at the assumed rate (7.25%).
-The estimated return on actuarial value of assets is 6.50% for the fiscal year ending June 30, 2019.
+The estimated return on actuarial value of assets is 6.80% for the fiscal year ending June 30, 2020.

-Pensioner Mortality: The increase in the UAAL due to pensioner mortality for the year is \$53.9 million.
-This is primarily due to fewer members dying during the year than anticipated based on the mortality tables adopted by the Board.
+Pensioner Mortality: The decrease in the UAAL due to pensioner mortality for the year is \$26.4 million.
+This is primarily due to more members dying during the year than anticipated based on the mortality tables adopted by the Board.

-Turnover and Retirements: There was an increase in the UAAL due to turnover and retirements during the year of \$147.8 million.
-This loss occurred because the number of actual terminations was less than expected and the number of service retirements and disability retirements were greater than expected based on the assumed probabilities adopted by the Board.
+Turnover and Retirements: There was an increase in the UAAL due to turnover and retirements during the year of \$153.1 million.
+This loss primarily occurred because the number of actual terminations was less than expected based on the assumed probabilities adopted by the Board.
 In addition, this item includes the impact of benefits for new retired members that were greater than anticipated based on the prior year's valuation data (this includes unexpected service increases due to sick leave conversion and service purchase and unanticipated salary increases in the year of retirement).

-New Entrants: The increase in the liability due to new entrants was \$151.3 million.
+New Entrants: The increase in the liability due to new entrants was \$285.7 million.
 This represents the accrued liability at the valuation date for new entrants hired during the year.
-This includes members who returned to service with prior service credit.
+This also includes members who returned to service with prior service credit.

-Salary Increases: There was a decrease in the UAAL of \$213.2 million because the salary increases actually received by active members during the year were less than those anticipated based on the assumed salary increase rates adopted by the Board.
+Salary Increases: There was an increase in the UAAL of \$1,066.8 million because the salary increases actually received by active members during the year were more than those anticipated based on the assumed salary increase rates adopted by the Board.